SAFETY UPDATES & POLICIES

 What is the check in procedure?

-- Arrive at the time on your ticket with your face covering on.
+- Arrive at the time on your ticket.

-- Be ready with the name on your reservation as well as an ID that matches the name on the reservation and the credit card used to purchase the ticket.
+- Be ready with your ticket QR code or confirmation email.
 If you purchased a special pricing ticket please also bring the appropriate ID (student, military, etc…)

 - Once checked in, you will be directed to the Welcome Room for an introduction.
 You may need to wait a few minutes before entering the space in order to maintain proper social distancing.